sasham1/blessing.works/index.md

     text: Employees enjoy a stable workplace and predictable income, with social benefits, growth opportunities and respect.
     icon: fa-people-carry text-info
-  - title: Businesses
+  - title: On-Demand Companies
     text: Businesses enjoy the benefits of a flexible workforce, that scales up and down as needed according to their up-to-the-moment needs.
-    icon: fa-hotel text-info
+    icon: fa-car-side text-info
 - type: contact.html
   section_id: contacts
   title: Let's Get In Touch!
-  text: Ready to start working with us?
-Send us an email and we will get back to you
-    as soon as possible!
+  text: We want to hear from you.
   background_style: bg-dark text-primary
   actions:
   - title: E-Mail
     icon: fa-envelope
-    url: mailto:o@blessing.works
+    url: mailto:info@blessing.works
 layout: home
 ---